Tour to Hue and Hoi An Gay Vietnam Tour

 Day Four: Hoi An's Treasures, Day or Night

 The rest of the day is free to pursue your pleasures.
 A lazy afternoon on the beach where cold beer and fresh seafood are delivered to you at the wave of a hand?
-Or perhaps a bit of shopping?
-Hoi An is filled with tailor shops where bargain suits are made overnight.
+Your guide will present other options that might interest you.

 Day Five: Relax, Then Depart to Saigon, Hanoi, or Beyond

 Morning at your leisure until we deliver you to Hue or Danang Airport for your flight to Saigon, Hanoi, Bangkok or beyond (unless you decide to stick around a while longer to enjoy the beach and the seafood.